-Join us for a six-day pedal along the Chesapeake & Ohio (C&O) Canal Towpath.
-The 185 mile-long trail meanders along the Potomac River from Cumberland to Washington DC.
-The towpath, which has 74 lifts to adjust for the 605 foot elevation change, was constructed to make the river more navigable.
+Join us for a six-day bike tour along the Chesapeake & Ohio (C&O) Canal Towpath.
+The 185 mile-long trail meanders along the Potomac River from Cumberland, Maryland, to Washington, DC.
+The towpath, which has 74 lift locks to adjust for the 605 foot elevation change, was constructed to make the river more navigable.

 The trail is scenic and car-free and offers nearly level riding.
 Plus, the route is rich with history ranging from canal and railroad transportation to the Civil War.

 From start to finish, check out the route.